zylon-ai/private-gpt/docs/description.md

 After ingestion is complete, you should be able to chat with your documents by navigating to http://localhost:8001 and using the option `Query documents`, or using the completions / chat API.

+### Reset Local documents database

+When running in a local setup, you can remove all ingested documents by simply deleting all contents of `local_data` folder (except .gitignore).

 ## API